meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 time frame.  **2.** Memory is accessed sequentially.

 We have already seen that caches take advantage of both these principles by design:
-1. <span>Data is loaded in blocks; subsequent accesses to locations in an already loaded cache line are basically free.</span>{:style="font-weight: normal"}
+1. <span>Data is loaded in blocks; subsequent accesses to locations in an already-loaded cache line are basically free.</span>{:style="font-weight: normal"}
 2. <span>Cache lines from sequential access patterns are prefetched ahead of time.</span>{:style="font-weight: normal"}